jharner/rspark-docker/README.md

 ## rspark-docker

-`rspark-docker` runs R, PostreSQL, YARN, Hadoop, Hive, and Spark in Docker containers.
-Running the `start.sh` script as below downloads images from Docker Hub the first time it is run and checks for updates thereafter.
+`rspark-docker` runs R, PostreSQL, Hadoop, Hive, and Spark in Docker containers.
+Running the `start.sh` script below downloads images from Docker Hub the first time it is run and checks for updates thereafter.

 ### Installing Docker for Mac

 The Mac is a BSD UNIX-based system and therefore has many of the tools required for data science.
 Other tools are easy to install.
-For the most part data science runs on open-source Linux-based environments, which are compatible with macOS.
-Your principal interface to the UNIX side of the Mac is the Terminal.app found in the Utilities subdirectory (folder) in the Applications directory (folder).
+Your principal interface to the UNIX side of the Mac is the Terminal.app found in the Utilities subdirectory (folder) of the Applications directory (folder).
 You should drag this App to your Dock for easy access.

 macOS comes preinstalled with `git`, but it should be updated.
 Go to: [https://git-scm.com/downloads](https://git-scm.com/downloads) and download/install the latest release.